promisegrid/promisegrid/README.md

 as users join.

-Consensus and governance mechanisms are implemented as basic system calls and exposed to higher-level code, applications, and ultimately, the users.
+Consensus and governance mechanisms are implemented as basic system calls and exposed to higher-level code, applications, and ultimately the users.
 This means that the same mechanisms that govern the grid can also be used to govern the organizations and communities that use it.